Efficient Nonparametric Inference for Mediation Analysis with Nonignorable Missing Confounders: Introduction

-In this paper, we present a nonparametric methodology to address the challenge of identifying, estimating and inferring the mediation effects in presence of nonignorable missing confounders.
-Nonparametric approaches have been largely studied in causal inference literature and have received broad acceptance with machine learning tools in many applications \citep{HiranoImbensRidder2003,KennedyMaMcHughSmall2017}.
-Leveraging an available shadow variable, we show that the mediation effect of interest can be expressed as a weighted average of an iterated conditional expectation.
-The weight involves the inverse nonresponse probability that is identified by an integral equation, while the nuisances in the iterated conditional expectations are represented as some ratios of observed conditional expectations.
-Based on the identification results, we propose a sieve-based iterative outward (SIO) estimation approach that initiates estimation from the innermost and subsequently iterates outward.
-Our approach radically eliminates the need for parametric modeling of the missingness mechanism, the conditional densities of the exposure and mediator, and the conditional expectation of the outcome.
-We also develop a comprehensive large sample theory for the SIO estimator and demonstrate that its asymptotic performance is not affected by the ill-posed inverse problem.
+This paper presents a nonparametric methodology for identifying, estimating, and inferring the mediation effects in the presence of nonignorable missing confounders.
+Our main contributions are as follows.

+First, we propose a general shadow variable framework for identification, which enables the selection of shadow variables from either existing observed variables that satisfy specific independence conditions or externally collected auxiliary data.
+Within this flexible framework, we show that the mediation effect of interest can be expressed as a weighted average of an iterated conditional expectation.
+The weight is given by an inverse nonresponse probability, as specified by an integral equation.
+At the same time, the nuisances in the iterated conditional expectations are represented as some ratios of observed conditional expectations.
+Second, based on the identification results, we propose a sieve-based iterative outward (SIO) estimation approach that starts from the innermost and iterates outward.
+Our approach eliminates the need to parametrize the missingness mechanism, the conditional densities of the exposure and mediator, and the conditional expectation of the outcome.
+To improve robustness and finite-sample performance, we employ a one-step weighted least-squares procedure to sequentially estimate each ratio-structured nuisance function during the construction of the SIO estimator.